mgmartinezl/Data-Science-in-AWS/README.md

 * [AWS Deep Learning AMIs](https://aws.amazon.com/machine-learning/amis/)
 Amazon provides different machine images where pre-installed EC2 instances can be launched together with established common deep learning models such as TensorFlow, PyTorch, Apache MXNet, Chainer, Gluon, Horovod, and Keras that train either customized or pre-defined artificial intelligence models.
 Those Amazon Machine Images (AMIs) can be supported in Amazon Linux, Ubuntu and Windows 2016 versions.

+Besides the deep learning framework support, this special AMIs can accelerate the model traning phases by means of the following:

+* **GPU Instances**: Amazon EC2 P3 instances can be configured with up to 8 NVIDIA® V100 Tensor Core GPUs and up to 100 Gbps of networking throughput, which speeds machine learning application.
+Specifically, Amazon EC2 P3dn.24xlarge is the most recent machine within the P3 family.
+According to the vendor, _"Amazon EC2 P3 instances have been proven to reduce machine learning training times from days to minutes, as well as increase the number of simulations completed for high performance computing by 3-4x"._ See more at [5](https://aws.amazon.com/ec2/instance-types/p3/)
+* **Demanding computing CPUs**: the C5 family is part of the Amazon EC2 instances offered for running advanced compute-intensive workloads.
+These instances are powered by the Intel Xeon Platinum 8000 series (Skylake-SP) processor and a Turbo CPU clock speed of up to 3.5 GHz.
+Also, they can provide up to 25 Gbps of network bandwidth.
+See more at [6](https://aws.amazon.com/ec2/instance-types/c5/)
+* **Python and Anaconda**: both Jupyter notebooks and the Anaconda platform are straight away available for the installation of required packages and also to access their specific scientific computing tools such as Orange 3 and Spyder.
+See more at [7] (https://www.anaconda.com/distribution/)

 #### 1.4.2.
 Platform services
+* [Amazon SageMaker](https://aws.amazon.com/sagemaker/?nc2=h_a1) is the Amazon platform to build, traing and deploy machine learning models into production environments.
+This tool, as well as the Deep Learning AMIs, automatically configures TensorFlow, Apache MXNet, PyTorch, Chainer, Scikit-learn, SparkML, Horovod, Keras, and Gluon frameworks, which can host more than 200 pre-built trained models from the AWS marketplace and can also host any other algorithm or framework by building it into a Docker container.
+See more at [8] (https://aws.amazon.com/sagemaker/?nc2=h_a1)

 #### 1.4.3.
 Application services